guillaumechereau/goxel/CONTRIBUTING.md

 Try to follow the code style I used for Goxel, as I am unlikely to merge a pull request that doesn't.
-The coding style is almost the one used by the linux kernel, but using four spaces for indentation (I also accept typedef).
+The coding style is almost the one used by the linux kernel, but using four spaces for indentation, and I also accept typedef.
 When in doubt, just look at other part of the code.
 The most important rules are:

 - Use 4 spaces indentations.
 No tabs characters anywhere in the code.